esa/pagmo/doc/sphinx/index.rst

 bugs via our `pagmo/PyGMO bug-tracker <http://sourceforge.net/tracker/?group_id=238743&atid=1133009>`_

 ON THE ANIMATION ABOVE: One animation is worth a lot of words!!!
 So here are the 'words' explaining what you see in the animation.
-This is a visualization of an evolution in a rather big PyGMO archipelago.
-Differential Evolution is used in 1000 islands each containing
+This is a visualization of an optimization (*evolution*) in a PyGMO archipelago containing 1024 islands.
+Differential Evolution is used in all islands each containing
-20 individuals on the interpanetary trajectory problem Cassini.
+20 individuals.
+The interpanetary trajectory problem Cassini is being solved.
 This is a problem from the `GTOP database <http://www.esa.int/gsp/ACT/inf/op/globopt.htm>`_ (all of which included in PyGMO).
-Red dots are islands containing 'bad' solution, white dots are islands containing 'good' solutions.
-Note how the generalized migration operator allows for information spread across the archipelago coming in the form of 'waves'.
+Red dots are islands containing the worst solution do far, white dots are islands containing the best solution so far.
+All other islands colors are scaled from white to red according to their champion's fitness.
 The islands are connected using a Barabasi-Albert ageing clustered topology.
-The code below (ipython) reproduces the optimization and shows how to create one figure.
+The code below reproduces the optimization and shows how to create  figures.
 The animation can then be made by putting together all figures produced.

 .. code-block:: python